Services

 Packaging and Shipping Information:

-After removal from your bike, remove the rubber tubes that attach to the bottoms of the carbs.
+After removing the carbs from your bike, remove the rubber tubes that attach to the bottoms of the carbs.
 These are drain lines only, and they go into a plastic fitting that joins all 6 together and then directs any fuel into another hose that terminates near the kickstand.
 Keep those hoses for reinstallation (or throw them away, your choice).
 If you are desmogging the bike, which we recommend, it looks nice to have that whole area open and free of clutter like those hoses.
 With the drain hoses off, loosen the drain screws from the bowls, about 2 turns is more than sufficient.
 Shake the carbs and turn them every which way to get as much of the fuel out as possible.
 Do not blow compressed air in there!
 Then re-tighten those drain screws (just snug them up).

 If you didn’t remove the chrome intakes when removing the carbs, remove them and keep them there.
 I don’t need them to do my work, so there’s no need to pay for shipping them back and forth.